 A 24-hour urine collection is a simple lab test that measures what’s in your urine.
 The test is used to check kidney function.
 A 24-hour urine collection is done by collecting your urine in a special container(s) over a full 24-hour period.
 The container(s) must be kept cool until the urine is returned to the lab.

 An antegrade pyelogram is an imaging test to find a blockage (obstruction) in the upper urinary tract.
 Your urinary tract includes the kidneys, ureters, and bladder.
 The ureters are the narrow tubes that carry urine from the kidneys to the bladder.
-During the test, the radiologist injects a contrast dye into a kidney.
+During the test, the radiologist injects a contrast dye through a needle that is placed through the flank area of your back.
 The radiologist uses X-ray images to watch the contrast dye as it moves from the kidney into the ureter and then to the bladder.

 Circumcision is the surgical removal of the foreskin that covers the tip of the penis.

 Cryotherapy involves freezing the cancer cells and cutting off their blood supply.
 Tiny needles are placed right into the tumor.
 Argon gases are passed through the needles and exchanged with helium gases.
 This causes a freezing and warming cycle.
 The frozen, dead tissue then thaws and is naturally absorbed by the body.

 CT scan is a type of imaging test.
 It uses X-rays and computer technology to make images or slices of the body.
 A CT scan can make detailed pictures of any part of the body.
 This includes the bones, muscles, fat, organs, and blood vessels.
 They are more detailed than regular X-rays.

 Cystography is an imaging test that can help diagnose problems in your bladder.
 It uses X-rays.
 They may be X-ray pictures or fluoroscopy, a kind of X-ray "movie."